 Site General model

-If it is not desirable to utilise detailed terrain height data for the propagation modelling in the border area, the basic model to be used to trigger coordination between administrations and to decide, if coordination is necessary, is Recommendation [ to be completed].
-This model is to be employed using a receiver height of 3 m.
+If it is not desirable to utilise detailed terrain height data for the propagation modelling in the border area, the basic model to be used to trigger coordination between administrations and to decide, if coordination is necessary, is Recommendation [ITU-R P.452].
+This model is to be employed for 10% time and using a receiver height of 3 m.

 Administrations and/or operators concerned may agree to deviate from the aforementioned model by mutual consent .